celtiberian/meteor-ionic2-angular2-boilerplate/README.md

 - disable the AntiVirus
 - use a CMD with admin privileges

-## Fast Prototypes
+## Security Warning

-**WARNING**: This Meteor project is configured for fast prototyping.
+This Meteor project is configured for **fast prototyping**.
 All clients will receive the whole server database (*[AutoPublish](https://www.meteor.com/tutorials/blaze/publish-and-subscribe)*), even the secrets from other users! and will be able to modify the whole database without authorization ([Insecure](https://www.meteor.com/tutorials/blaze/security-with-methods)).
 This speeds up prototypes as we don't need to query the server database, check permissions or subscribe to publications.
 Just focus on UI/UX.
 - To disable AutoPublish: `meteor remove autopublish`.
 - To disable Insecure: `meteor remove insecure`